-The relationship between redevelopment sites and adjacent and nearby Neighbourhoods and Employment Areas will be used to minimize impact and achieve appropriate transition in scale, buffering, separation distances and land use.
-New development will minimize shadow impacts on Neighbourhoods as well as protect and appropriately buffer any new sensitive uses in proximity to Employment Areas.
+The relationship between redevelopment sites and adjacent nearby Neighbourhoods and Employment Areas will be used to minimize impact and achieve appropriate transition in scale, buffering, separation distances and land use.
+New development will minimize shadow impacts on Neighbourhoods.
+New development will also protect and appropriately buffer any new sensitive uses in proximity to Employment Areas in accordance with policies 2.2.4.5 to 2.2.4.10 of the Official Plan.